Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Review Your Retirement Accounts —

-If you have a 401(k) plan with your employer, you can defer income from your paycheck directly to your 401(k).
+If you have a 401(k) plan with your employer, it's possible to defer part of your salary directly into your 401(k) account.
 The 401(k) contribution limit for 2024 is $23,000, along with an additional $7,500 for individuals 50 or older.

 If you're self-employed or have freelance income, you may also establish a retirement plan that suits your situation.
 Options include a Simplified Employee Pension (SEP) IRA or a One-Participant 401(k) Plan, enabling you to deduct your contributions.